callmekofi/Cassandra-Data-Model/README.md

 users = Made up of users registered to the Sparkify app.

 songs = Made up of all available songs in the Sparkify music dB

+artists = Made up of all artists of the songs in the Sparkify misuc dB

+time = Made up of the timestamps of song plays by users of the Sparkify app.